okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 In this model, we will basically only require 1 independent variable `level` and the `salaries` column will becoome the DV y.

 **Note:** always ensure that X is a vector of matrices and that y is a vector.

+We also won't need to split the data into a training and test set simply because we don't have enough data to train one and test the performance of the other.
+We also want to make an accurate prediction.